tanyaguptaaaa29/Patrolling-Robo/README.md

 3. Connect the **Arduino boards, motor driver, and motors**.

 ### 🔌 Upload the Code
-1. Load the Arduino **obstacle avoidance and motor control** scripts onto both Arduino boards.
+1. Load the Arduino **obstacle avoidance and motor control** scripts onto Arduino board.
 2. Ensure proper pin configuration in the code.

 ### ⚡ Power On & Operate